The Endometriosis Surgery Abroad Interim Scheme (ESAIS) is a scheme to get endometriosis surgery abroad.

 - You send us your completed form and a copy of your referral letter for surgery abroad - by email or post.

-- We review your application and make a decision within 15 working days (about 3 weeks), but we aim to answer you as quickly as possible.
+- We review your application and make a decision within 15 working days (about 3 weeks).

 If you will need more than 1 surgery on different dates, you need to apply for these separately.